viniciusarruda/my-faster/README.md

     - [ ] Tres classes
     - [ ] Cinco classes
     - Todas devem ser checadas apos cada modificacao da rede para ver a consistencia.
+- [ ] Check what should happen to the loss when there is no bbox to the second stage.
+    There is an exit if enters in this condition.
+So a hard test case will help to find a case where enters in this exit and help to debug.
 - [ ] Overfit some data.. check instability.. if persist, compare the overfiting against another Faster R-CNN implementation
 - [ ] Check if the DataLoader is really efficient, if so, put the data pre-processing inside the getitem() - it will make the code simpler and to adapt to any image size easier.
 - [ ] Check about the pattern of bbox.
 I really need to consider bbox as pixels position or continuous ?